Will Car Insurance Cover a Blown Engine?

 Your car’s engine stops working.
 You’re left with a repair bill for thousands of dollars.
 Fortunately, you have insurance.
 Isn’t this what car insurance is for?
 Will car insurance cover a blown engine?
+Can I claim on my car insurance if my engine blows up?

 Today, we’re explaining everything you need to know about whether or not car insurance covers a blown engine and other serious car problems.